verilator/verilator/docs/guide/extensions.rst

 .. option:: /*verilator&32;no_clocker*/

    Specifies that the signal is used as clock or not.
-This information is used by Verilator to mark the signal and any derrived signals as clocker.
+This information is used by Verilator to mark the signal and any derived signals as clocker.
 See :vlopt:`--clk`.

    Same as :option:`clocker` and :option:`no_clocker` in configuration